-MSCI ESG Rating methodology uses a rules-based methodology designed to measure a company's resilience to long-term, industry material ESG risks.
-It is based on extra-financial ESG key issues that focus on the intersection between a company's core business and the industry-specific issues that may create significant risks and opportunities for the company.
-The ESG key issues are weighted according to impact and time horizon of the risk or opportunity.
-The ESG key issues include for instance, but are not limited to, water stress, carbon emissions, labor management or business ethics.
-More precisely, the Index is an equity index based on the MSCI World Index (the "Parent Index"), representative of the large and mid-cap securities of the 23 developed countries and issued by companies that have the highest environmental, social and governance ("ESG") rating in each sector of the Parent Index.
-The applicable universe includes all securities of the Parent Index.
-The securities are selected by applying a combination of values-based exclusions and a best-in-class selection process to companies in the Parent Index by: 1.
-Firstly excluding companies involved in the following business activities as per MSCI ESG Research: alcohol, gambling, tobacco, nuclear power, conventional weapons, nuclear weapons, controversial weapons, civilian firearms, thermal coal and unconventional oil and gas.
-2. The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index: - Companies that are not existing constituents of the MSCI ESG Leaders Indexes must have an MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of "3" or above to be eligible. - Current constituents of the MSCI ESG Leaders Indexes must have a MSCI ESG Rating of "BB" or above and the MSCI ESG Controversies score of "1" or above to remain eligible.
-3. A best-in-class selection process is then applied to the remaining eligible securities in the selected universe.
-The methodology aims to include the securities of companies with the highest ESG ratings making up 50% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.
-Each constituent is weighted in proportion to its free float-adjusted market capitalization and capped at 5%.
-For more information on the business activities and the screen, please refer to the Index methodology available on msci.com.
+The weighted average greenhouse gas (GHG) intensity (the "WACI") is used to measure the attainment of each of the environmental or social characteristics promoted by this financial product.

+The WACI is the weighted average of the Index components' greenhouse gas (GHG) emissions (expressed in tCO2) divided by the enterprise value including cash.

+The GHG emissions are divided into Scope 1, Scope 2, and Scope 3 emissions.

+- Scope 1 emissions: those from sources owned or controlled by the company.

+- Scope 2 emissions: those caused by the generation of electricity purchased by the company.

+- Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.

+More precisely, the Index is constructed by applying a combination of values-based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU PAB regulation minimum requirements.

+First, securities of companies involved in business activities as per MSCI ESG Research including nuclear, tobacco, alcohol, gambling, controversial weapons, conventional weapons, civilian firearms, oil and gas, thermal coal, fossil fuel reserves, genetically modified organisms and adult entertainment are excluded.

+The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index:

+- Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of A or above and the MSCI ESG Controversies score of 4 or above to be eligible.

+- Current constituents of the Index must have an MSCI ESG Rating of BB or above and the MSCI ESG Controversies score of 1 or above to remain eligible.

+Then, a best-in-class selection process is applied to the remaining eligible securities in the selected universe.
+The Index targets sector weights consistent with those of the Parent Index.
+The methodology aims to include the securities of companies with the highest ESG ratings making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.

+Securities are ranked based on the following criteria (in order):

+- MSCI ESG Rating,

+- current index membership (existing constituents are preferred over non-constituents), - industry adjusted ESG scores, and - decreasing free float-adjusted market capitalization.

+Securities of companies having faced very severe and severe controversies pertaining to environmental issues as per MSCI are excluded.
+MSCI applies on the remaining investment universe an optimization aimed at complying notably with the following constraints:

+- Compliance with the EU PAB regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 50% compared to the Parent Index Annual reduction of 7% of carbon footprint - Minimum allocation to "High Climate Impact Sector" which reflects that in the Parent Index and will be as high as that in the Parent Index

+The weight of each security in the Index is determined by the optimization process so as to comply with the above-mentioned constraints and with an issuer weight capped at a maximum of 5% or the issuer weight in the Parent Index.

+Further details on MSCI ESG Research, on the business activities and screens, please refer to the Index methodology available on msci.com.

 MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities.

-MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact of company operations, products and services.
+MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact.